 - An output’s share of an environmental budget, called its budget share, is established by its relative contribution to aggregate health.

 - An output’s ecological limit is reached when the output has exhausted its lowest budget share.

 - An output’s target quantity is the lower of its optimum quantity and ecological limit.

 - Subjective consumption desires, which are potentially limitless and thus ecologically dangerous, are divided into authorized wants (those society has decided to satisfy), and unauthorized wants (those society has decided not to satisfy).

-The ENL framework on the contrary indicates that, beyond a certain point, technology applied to labor productivity will be detrimental to workers, irrespective of the social relations that govern the labor process.
+The ENL framework on the contrary indicates that, beyond a certain point, technology applied to productivity will be detrimental to workers, irrespective of the social relations that govern the labor process.
 Once increased labor productivity has been fully exploited to increase aggregate health in production, further technical developments will cause health to decline.
-At this point the machine itself becomes the enemy of humankind, and must therefore be “destroyed”.
-Thus, a modern form of Luddism could eventually be justified.
+At this point the machine itself becomes the workers' enemy, and must therefore be “destroyed”.
+Thus, a modern form of Luddism could be justified in an ENL-guided economy.